 vii.
 Adjust your grip to find the load easier to grasp, more stable and less damaging to hold;

 viii.
-Remove obstructions to free your movement; and
+Remove obstructions to free your movement

 ix.
 Where possible, avoid steps and steep ramps.